Roubish/Cat-vs-Non-cats-Project/README.md

 # Introduction to Transfer Learning (Cat vs Non-cats Project)
+This project references taken by https://cloudxlab.com/
 ## Cats vs Non-cats using Transfer Learning - What is Transfer Learning?
 - Transfer learning has become so handy for computer vision geeks.